Effective team leaders have a blend of interpersonal skills that secure respect, trust and authority.

 - Claim team successes as their own

 - Don't connect or can't empathise with their colleagues

 It's an energy drain to be a bit part in someone else's show.
 If you're forced to work under a self-inflated ego, it has a way of getting under the skin.
 It's distracting, diminishes morale and affects performance.

-As a team leader, you need to be self-aware to succeed and win the respect of your peers.
+As a team leader, you need to be self-aware to succeed, motivate and win the respect of your peers.

 It'll mean facing your shortcomings, but you must appraise yourself and consistently ask for feedback to avoid alienating your team.

 For example, if you're sensitive and well-liked, but struggle with problem-solving, or having difficult conversations, you won't see results as quickly or as efficiently as someone who can be assertive.

 "Your ability to tune-in to your emotions, the situation and your team's state of mind gives you an edge in intuitiveness," explains Andrew.
 "Your people will be more likely to trust your point of view if you are observant and open to feedback.

 "Be on constant alert for your biases and listen carefully to those around you before you make decisions.

 "Blame culture thrives when employees are scared to speak to their managers about problem-solving.
 If your self-awareness only achieves one thing - opening a dialogue with your team - it will help you to work towards a common goal and fix problems before they have a wider impact."